Wrong (Depeche Mode song)

-"Wrong" is the first single released from English electronic music group Depeche Mode's twelfth studio album, Sounds of the Universe, and their 46th UK single overall.
+"Wrong" is a song by English electronic music band Depeche Mode, released as the first single from their twelfth studio album, Sounds of the Universe (2009).
 It was released to radio in February 2009 and became available for purchase online on 24 February 2009.
 The single was physically released on 6 April 2009.
 The 12-inch version of the single was released on 11 May 2009.
 B-side "Oh Well" (which also appears on the Sounds of the Universe deluxe box set edition) is the first writing collaboration between Martin Gore (music) and Dave Gahan (lyrics).

 Commercially, the single reached number one in Scotland and entered the top 10 in nine countries worldwide, including France, Germany, Italy, and Sweden.
 In the UK, it is Depeche Mode's most recent top-40 hit, peaking at number 24 on the UK Singles Chart.
 It also found some chart success in North America, peaking at number 64 in Canada and number one on the US Billboard Dance Club Songs chart.